unibz-core/security-archimate/docs/Terminology.md

 This protection effect is the prevention of *Risk Events* (*Threat* or *Loss Events*) that could hurt the agent's goals.

-In ArchiMate, a *Protected Subject* is represented by a specialization of *Risk Subject* associated with a «ControlObjective»
+In ArchiMate, a *Protected Subject* is represented by a specialization of *Risk Subject* associated with a «ControlObjective».

-The *Protected Subject* specializes *Risk Subject*, though some *Risk Subjects* might not be *Protected Subject* due to lack of protection.
+The *Protected Subject* specializes *Risk Subject*, though some *Risk Subjects* might not be *Protected Subject* due to a lack of protection.

 **Examples:** For example, a company has a *Control Objective* of protecting customers’ data from cyberattacks.
 Based on an assessment, a series of *Control Measures* should be implemented by the company’s cybersecurity team, playing the role of *Security Designer*; both the company and the customers may be regarded as *Protected Subjects* since they have assets at risk that should be protected.

 <!-- TOC --><a name="protection-trigger"></a>
 ### 12. Protection Trigger

-> A *Protection Trigger* corresponds to certain state of affairs or environmental conditions that activate *Control Capabilities*.
+> A *Protection Trigger* corresponds to a certain state of affairs or environmental conditions that activate *Control Capabilities*.

 In ArchiMate, a *Protection Trigger* is represented as an *Assessment* stereotyped with «ControlAssessment».